melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 ## Investigating conflicting consent

+If one parent gives consent for a vaccination and the other refuses, Mavis flags this as conflicting consent.

+For flu, ‘conflicting consent’ can also mean that one parent has given consent for the nasal spray only and the other has given consent for the injected vaccine only.

+In both cases, you will need to investigate the conflicting consent and resolve it before the child can be vaccinated.

 1. From the **Consent** tab of a session page, filter for **Conflicting consent**.
 2. If you click on the child’s record and scroll down, you’ll see who has said what in their consent responses.
-3. Click on the name of the parent who refused.
+3. Click on the name of the parent whose consent you want to investigate.
 4. You can either mark that response as invalid (exercise caution here), or you can follow-up with the parent by returning to the child’s record to see the parent’s contact details.
-5. When speaking to the refuser, if they now give consent, you’ll need to add their consent to the child record manually (see 'Recording verbal consent from a parent before a session starts', above).
+5. If the parent changes their consent decision when you speak to them, you’ll need to add their new response to the child record manually (see ['Getting verbal consent'](/guide/verbal-consent.md)).